What Your Nails Say About Your Health

 - 27:47: Lowering Inflammation

 - The one main characteristic that separates primates from mammals is the nails.
 Most mammals have claws or hooves but primates have fingernails.

 - Both nails and hair are made up of the same protein, called Keratin.

 - Nails need blood along with oxygen and nutrients to survive.

-- Etching is kind of a lazy way to get the nail polish to stay on to the nail better.
-What salon and manicures do is they take a file or a drill and they file down the top of the nail so it becomes really rigid and brittle.
-They then put a sealer on it and then nail polish so that it will fuse better to the original nail bed.
+- Etching is kind of a lazy way to get the nail polish to adhere to the nail better.
+During a manicure, many salon technicians will take a file or a drill and file down the top of the nail so it becomes really rigid and brittle.
+They then put a sealer on it and follow that up with polish so that it will fuse better to the original nail bed.
 However, this is not good for your nails.

 - Nails do not continue to grow after death, but it can appear that way.
-This is because the skin dehydrates and tightens after you die, making the hair and nails appear to grow but they do not.
+This is because the skin dehydrates and tightens after you die, making the hair and nails appear longer.

 - When getting a pedicure, make sure that you have no cuts on your feet, and make sure you put your feet in a jet-free basin.
 Otherwise, the warm water in the jet of the tub that you soak your feet in, can actually push all of the bacteria in the water into your feet, especially if you have cuts on your feet.
 You need about 15 minutes of good, hospital-grade sanitation to run every single time in between clients to actually clean that basin out.
 Always look for a jet-free basin.

 - Fingernails grow an average of 3.5 millimeters per month.
 This is almost double the time that it takes your toenails to grow.

 - According to the Guinness Book of World Records, a man from India has the longest fingernails in the world.
 He let them grow out for 66 years, starting when he was 14 years old.
 When he cut them off in 2018, the longest nail was six and a half feet long.

 - Between women and men, men’s nails grow faster.